 But there’s also something to be said for those short-term investments with the potential to make you a lot of money in a matter of months or even weeks.
 I made over twenty grand on futures contracts for oil prices in two months and regularly use these kinds of investments for big gains.
-So I want to walk you through the five best short-term investments I use, how to get started and how much you can possibly earn.
+So, I want to walk you through the five best short-term investments I use, how to get started and how much you can earn.

 Understand though that there are some big differences between short-term investments and the long-term invests we share here.

-Difference between Short -term Investments and Long-term Investments
+Difference Between Short – Term Investments and Long-term Investments

 With long-term investing, you can be right even if it takes a while to work out.
 Many of these short-term investments are also riskier because of leverage or being able to bet thousands while only putting down hundreds.
 You can get 20-times your money or more on futures contracts.
-That means even a five percent return doubles your money but it also means a five percent decline can wipe your investmet captial.
+That means even a five percent return doubles your money but it also means a five percent decline can wipe your investment capital.

 Short-term investing is also going to mean a lot more work.
 Don’t expect to just flip over to CNBC and get everything you need in five minutes.
-To make this work, you have to be ready to put in the time to really analyze an investment, understand why the price is where it’s at and why it should be somewhere else in the next month.
+To make this work, you have to be ready to put in the time to analyze an investment, understand why the price is where it’s at and why it should be somewhere else in the next month.

-With all this, these kind of investments aren’t going to be for everyone.
+With all this, these kinds of investments aren’t going to be for everyone.
 There’s nothing wrong with putting your money in a solid portfolio and just enjoying those long-term returns.
 No stress, very little effort and you can still reach your goals.
 But if you’re ready for it, these short-term investing strategies can make you a ridiculous amount of money.

 Besides that twenty thousand I made on oil futures, I’ve made over $37,000 over the last three years on foreign exchange futures and regularly make double-digit returns on options strategies.